Peruvian rock band formed in 1969 in Lima. Interview with guitarist Enrique “Pico” Ego Aguirre Pajuelo

 Is a typical hard song with a message for the people involved in drugs, with a powerful riff and double bass drum work (one of my best songs of all the time).

-Kind of country rock (specially at the end) song from the idea of the drummer Miguel Flores.
+Kind of country rock (especially at the end) song from the idea of the drummer Miguel Flores.

-Psychedelic sound with touch of Jimi Hendrix (specially the wha wha pedal).
+Psychedelic sound with a touch of Jimi Hendrix (especially the wah wah pedal).

-The sound of the hard. progre rock, flavor of “deep purple” And the pure rock sound of the 70´s.
+The sound of the hard progressive rock, flavor of Deep Purple and the pure rock sound of the 70’s.

 A powerful heavy boogie with good drum work and a Latin flavor changes in the middle of the song.